02-Distributed Communication

 Control Transfer (Context Switches)

-A full RPC round-trip can involve four context switches, two of which are on the critical path for latency.
+A full RPC round-trip can involve up to four context switches:

-• Switch 3 (Server): Server replies → OS switches from S to another process S2.
-(Not critical)
+• Server replies → switch to another process (overlappable)

 Protocol Processing